GreyNoise-Intelligence/api.greynoise.io/README.md

-# Grey Noise Intelligence Alpha API
+# GreyNoise Intelligence Alpha API

 ## Summary:

-Grey Noise is a system that collects and analyzes data on Internet-wide scanners.
-Grey Noise collects data on benign scanners such as Shodan.io, as well as malicious actors like SSH and telnet worms.
+GreyNoise is a system that collects and analyzes data on Internet-wide scanners.
+GreyNoise collects data on benign scanners such as Shodan.io, as well as malicious actors like SSH and telnet worms.

 The data is collected by a network of sensors deployed around the Internet in various datacenters, cloud providers, and regions.